fedscornell/GlobalFoodDollar/Analysis/DataPreparation/README.md

-# Global Food Dollar Research Project
+# Global Food Dollar Research Project: Data Preparation for Regression Analysis]

 This folder contains [data](https://github.com/FEDSCornell/GlobalFoodDollar/raw/master/Analysis/DataPreparation/DataPreparation.zip) and [Stata scripts](DataPreparation.do) to create the dataset for regression analysis.
 If you prefer to skip the data preparation step, the final dataset is also available at [Here](https://github.com/FEDSCornell/GlobalFoodDollar/raw/master/Analysis/RegressionAnalysis/Data.zip).